afractal/NodeEssentials/README.md

 * [NPM IntelliSense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.npm-intellisense) - Adds IntelliSense for npm modules in your code.
 * [Path IntelliSense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.path-intellisense) - Autocompletes filenames in your code.

-## Changelog

-## [1.0.0] - 2015-02-17
-### Added
-- Link, and make it obvious that date format is ISO 8601.

-### Changed
-- Update year to match in every README example.
-- Reluctantly stop making fun of Brits only, since most of the world writes dates in a strange way.

-### Fixed
-- Fix typos in recent README changes.
-- Update outdated unreleased diff link.

-## Credits

-Credits to [icons8](https://icons8.com/) for the tomato logo, under the [Creative Commons Attribution-NoDerivs 3.0 Unported](https://icons8.com/license/) licence.

 ## License

 The source code for this extension is licensed under the [MIT](./LICENSE.md) license.